chrisjsewell/vscode-imd-syntax-highlighting/README.md

 # IMarkdown

-An extension for a proposed "IMarkdown" specification.
+A language extension for a proposed "IMarkdown" specification.

+## Features

-This specification would hybridise RMarkdown and RST, and thus this language extension adds to the basic [VS Code Markdown](See https://github.com/mjbvz/vscode-markdown-tm-grammar.git) grammar, by adding:
+This specification would hybridise RMarkdown and RST, and thus this language extension adds to the basic [VS Code Markdown](https://github.com/mjbvz/vscode-markdown-tm-grammar.git) grammar, by adding:

 - code-folding for RMarkdown chunks and `:::` blocks.
 - correctly highlighting programming languages in chunk code blocks.
 - syntax highlighting of RST roles, directives and comments.
 - code-folding of directive blocks.

+## Example

 Example file, with `.imd` or `.imarkdown` extension: